-12 220 ILCS 5/16-111.5(b), (c)(2).
+15 220 ILCS 5/16-111.5(b), (c)(2).

 Next, the IPA prepared a draft Procurement Plan.
-This document constitutes that draft Plan.
 On August 14, 2015, that Plan was made available for public review and comment.
-The Public Utilities Act provides for a 30day comment period starting on the day the IPA releases its draft plan.
-The 2016 Plan comment period concludes on Monday September 14, 2015.
-During the 30-day comment period, the Agency is required to hold one public hearing within each utility's service area for the purpose of receiving public comment on the procurement plan;13 those public hearings are scheduled for September 4th in Moline, September 9th in Springfield, and September 10th in Chicago.
-After the receipt of public comment and within fourteen days following the end of the 30-day review period (i.e., no later than September 28, 2015), the IPA must file its revised Procurement Plan with the Commission for approval.14 Objections to this Plan must be filed with the Commission within five days after the filing of the Plan;15 typically, the Administrative Law Judge sets the dates for Responses and Replies to Objections by Ruling shortly after the docket opens.
-The Commission must enter an order confirming or modifying the Plan within 90 days after it is filed by the IPA;16 assuming the Agency files its 2016 Plan on September 28, 2015, this year's deadline will be Sunday, December 27, 2015 (leading to a Monday, December 28, 2015 deadline).
+The Public Utilities Act provides for a 30-day comment period starting on the day the IPA releases its draft plan.
+The 2016 Plan comment period concluded on Monday September 14, 2015.
+During the 30-day comment period, the Agency was required to hold one public hearing within each utility's service area for the purpose of receiving public comment on the procurement plan;16 those public hearings were held on September 4th in Moline, September 9th in Springfield, and September 10th in Chicago.
+No comments were received at those hearings.
+By September 14, the following entities provided written comments on the draft Plan: Ameren Illinois, Carbon Solutions, ComEd, Citizens Utility Board ("CUB"), Environmental Law & Policy Center ("ELPC), EnergyHub, ICC Staff, Illinois Solar Energy Association ("ISEA"), MidAmerican, Natural Resources Defense Council ("NRDC"), Renewables Suppliers, and Sargas.
+After the receipt of public comment and within fourteen days following the end of the 30-day review period (i.e., no later than September 28, 2015), the IPA must file its revised Procurement Plan with the Commission for approval.17 This document constitutes that filed Plan.

+Objections to this Plan must be filed with the Commission within five days after the filing of the Plan.18 Typically, the presiding Administrative Law Judge sets the dates for Responses and Replies to Objections by Ruling shortly after the docket opens.
+The Commission must enter an order confirming or modifying the Plan within 90 days after it is filed by the IPA.19 With a filing date for the 2016 Plan of September 28, 2015, this year's deadline will be Sunday, December 27, 2015 (leading to a Monday, December 28, 2015 deadline).
 The current ICC calendar indicates the last scheduled meeting prior to that deadline is on Tuesday, December 22, 2015.

-The Commission approves the Procurement Plan, including the load forecasts used in the Plan, if the Commission determines that "it will ensure adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability."17
+The Commission approves the Procurement Plan, including the load forecasts used in the Plan, if the Commission determines that "it will ensure adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability."20